QuirkyCort/stepper_wheels/README.md

 Finally, the will reduce its speed by "Ramp-down Delta" and reduce "Ramp-down Counter" by one every 100ms, until "Ramp-down Counter" reaches zero.
 Speed will never drop below MIN_SPEED.

-This address is write-only, but the target position may be read using the Target Position address.
+This address is write-only, but the target position (...not target steps) may be read using the Target Position address.
 The speed may also be determined at any time by reading Trigger and calculating speed from it.

 ### Target Time with Ramp (0x5D, 0x5E, 0x5F, 0x60) (UInt16 * 6)